accountabilibuddies/accountabilibuddies/README.md

 Challenge one another find motivation to achieve goals.

-User can create challenges and invite her friends to set and complete personal goals.
-Members provide evidence of the steps taken to achieve their goals and share them with others
+User can create challenges and invite friends to set and complete personal goals.
+Members provide evidence of the steps taken to achieve their goals and share them with others.

 ## Terms

 **Challenge**: A goal that a user is working toward along with >= 1 other users

-**Challenge Type**: App supports two different format of challenges
+**Challenge Type**: App supports two different challenge formats:
-   1. Multi User challenge - User can add more than one friend and challenge them
+   1. Multi User challenge - User can add more than one friend to the challenge.
-   2. One on One challenge - User adds one friend only and challenge her
+   2. One on One challenge - User can add only one friend to the challenge.

-**Timeline**: App hosts two different timelines for different category types.
-The two timelines have different UI/UX
+**Timeline**: App hosts two different timelines for different challenge types.
+Each timeline has a user experience suited to the challenge types.

-**Posts** User can submit posts as a proof of steps take,
+**Posts**: The user can submit a "post" that serves as proof of working toward a challenge.

-  1. Image posts - Both camera and Gallery
+There are four types of posts:

+  1. Image posts - the user can post directly from the camera, or select an existing image from the phone's gallery.
-  2. Video posts
+  2. Video posts - the user posts video evidence of proof.
-  3. Location posts
+  3. Location posts  - the user's location and map view serves as proof (e.g., if the challenge is to visit the gym regularly, the user can post a map showing they went to the gym)
-  4. Text posts
+  4. Text posts - textual proof.

 ## Achieved Stories [Week 1 & 2]